Updated: Mar. 21, 2022

 - tetsudo 鉄道 – railway

-- ekisha 駅舎 – railway station building
+- ekisha 駅舎 – train station building

 - eki konai 駅構内 – inside or within the train station.

-- kippu uriba きっぷうりば – place to buy tickets
+- kippu uriba きっぷうりば – ticket office/vendor

 - kenbaiki 券売機 – ticket vending machine